FichoLab/Escape_velocity/README.md

 - Whether the rocket can reach **Low Earth Orbit**, **the Moon**, or **escape Earth entirely**
 - Estimated **travel time** to the Moon
-- **Thrust**, **acceleration**, and **maximum altitude**
+- **Thrust**, **acceleration**, and **maximum altitude** -After the calculations, the program displays the path from the Earth to the Moon.
+The red line shows the trajectory the rocket followed.

 Program uses The Tsiolkovsky Rocket Equation, also known as the ideal rocket equation:
 ***Δv = ve × ln(m0 / mf)***